 I started by helping Vicky ask Tom questions to uncover his feelings and perceptions that were unexpressed while he blamed her for being controlling.

 She initially had difficulty not personalizing his issues, but she was able to take some of my developmental assists and use them to ask a few effective questions.
-At the very end of last month's post a lot happened very, very quickly.
+At the very end of that post a lot happened very, very quickly.
 This is common when you are working simultaneously with core issues in each partner.

 Tom began to regress as I commented on how much he disliked feeling helpless and especially how much he disliked it with his wife.
 Vicky also took a step backwards and again self-referenced.
 “I don't want you to feel that way.
 But can't you understand this isn't about what I am doing?”